-- How the applicant will meet the expectations outlined in Section 1.A (Purpose of the RSC) above, including: (a) the ability to provide regional refugee processing services for all USRAP applicants regardless of nationality, religion, gender, sexual orientation, political opinion, race or ethnicity; (b) the ability to collaborate equitably with all domestic resettlement agencies; (c) ensure that activities undertaken by the RSC effectively consider the specific and unique protection and assistance needs of potentially vulnerable and underserved groups; and (d) system security posture and ability to protect refugee data. - Its organizational structure, including the number of headquarters staff (to be described in terms of "Full Time Equivalent" or FTE positions) that will be assigned to oversee RSC Africa, RSC Asia, RSC Eurasia, or RSC Latin America.
+- How the applicant will meet the expectations outlined in this funding opportunity, including: (a) the ability to provide regional refugee processing services for all USRAP applicants regardless of nationality, religion, gender, sexual orientation, political opinion, race or ethnicity; (b) the ability to collaborate equitably with all domestic resettlement agencies; (c) ensure that activities undertaken by the RSC effectively consider the specific and unique protection and assistance needs of potentially vulnerable and underserved groups; and (d) system security posture and ability to protect refugee data. - Its organizational structure, including the number of headquarters staff (to be described in terms of "Full Time Equivalent" or FTE positions) that will be assigned to oversee RSC MENA or RSC TuME.
 Describe how the organizational structure demonstrates both cost effectiveness and strong management and program delivery. - The number of local and international staff to be assigned to the RSC and staffing patterns.
-If applicable, explain proposed changes per position from FY 2021 to FY 2022.
+If applicable, explain proposed changes per position from FY 2022 to FY 2023.
 Justify the number and need for the proposed FTEs to process and depart the proposed number of refugees (include workflow calculations for how to staff each required RSC function based on projected caseloads, i.e., projected caseload for each caseworker, for each cultural orientation trainer, number of staff per supervisor, etc.). - Local and headquarters management and oversight policies. - Outline how the applicant will acknowledge PRM funding.
 If an organization believes that publicly acknowledging the receipt of U.S. Government funding for a particular PRM-funded project could potentially endanger the lives of the beneficiaries and/or the organization staff, invite suspicion about the organization's motives, or alienate the organization from the population it is trying to help, it must provide a brief explanation in its proposal as to why it should be exempted from this requirement.